sridevpawar/EverythingLife/README.md

 # EverythingLife
-Web app with tools for everything
+Web app with tools for everything.

+- Sridev